TatlowB/starter_BT_academic/content/authors/admin/_index.md

 ---
 I am a current PhD candidate in the [School of Economics](https://www.google.com/url?q=https%3A%2F%2Fwww.nottingham.ac.uk%2Feconomics%2F&sa=D&sntz=1&usg=AFQjCNHTauq0gxeDcjP1drYCxVNEfMsyLQ).

 My current research focus is on the application of econometric tests in order to examine Asset Bubbles within High Frequency Data.
-My main areas of interest are time series econometrics, asset price bubbles, High Frequency Data, and Interconnectedness and Contagion.
+My main areas of interest are time series econometrics, asset price bubble detection and monitoring, the stylised facts of high frequency data, and interconnectedness and contagion within assets.